measty/tiatoolbox/docs/visualization/efficient-viewer-contract.md

 1. **No overview full scan.** An interactive overview request must use persisted aggregate/LOD data and may not query or hash every source annotation.
-1. **Bounded output.** Every tile respects the configured feature, vertex, and byte limits and reports the representation actually used.
+1. **Bounded output.** Every successful tile respects the configured feature, vertex, and byte limits and reports the representation actually used;
+   failures emit no partial or cross-family tile bytes.
+1. **Uniform LOD.** Dense and sparse tiles at the same source zoom use the same advertised geometry family; neither preflight nor post-encode overflow may change one tile to a cheaper family.
 1. **Style independence.** Client-supported style changes cause no annotation tile request and do not change tile cache keys.
 1. **Identity.** Every displayed/picked compact ID resolves to the exact canonical